-REQUEST Ramsar Regional Initiatives seeking to obtain domestic or international legal personality to inform the Secretariat in order to undertake a risk-benefit analysis (including of legal issues) to the Convention and the Secretariat in relation to the concerned RRI for COP consideration.

-FURTHER REQUEST, RRIs with current domestic or international legal personality to report to the Secretariat any changes in their legal personality for COP consideration.

-REQUESTS the Secretariat to provide the Conference of the Parties and Standing Committee with the information obtained under paragraph 11(d) so as to assist these bodies with their reviews of RRIs (as per para 11 and decisions regarding funding (as per paras 22 and 23;
+INSTRUCTS the Secretariat to provide the Conference of the Parties and Standing Committee a summary of the information obtained from the annual reports so as to assist these bodies for their reviews on RRIs and decisions regarding funding;

-INSTRUCTS the Secretariat to prepare a summary assessment of the operations and achievements of the RRIs operating during the period 2021-2024 for consideration by the Standing Committee and submission to COP15;

-INSTRUCTS all Ramsar Regional Initiatives approved by the Convention to submit to the Standing Committee annual reports on their progress and operations, and specifically on their success in fulfilling the Operational Guidelines and according to paragraph 11 (d);

-REQUEST the Secretariat to contact RRIs that fail to submit annual reports for one year and request to submit the relevant reports and FURTHER REQUEST the Standing Committee to consider the endorsement of RRIs that have not submitted annual reports for two consecutive years as operating within the framework of the Convention.
+REQUEST the Secretariat to warn RRIs that do not submit annual reports for one year and request to submit the relevant reports and FURTHER REQUEST the Standing Committee to consider the withdrawal of endorsement of RRIs that have not submitted annual reports for two consecutive years as operating within the framework of the Convention.

-NOTES that new RRIs that have been endorsed as operating within the framework of the Convention are eligible for start-up financial support from the Ramsar Convention core budget;

-NOTING that Resolution XIV.x on Financial and budgetary matters includes within the Convention core budget for 2022-2024 a budget line “Support to Ramsar Regional Initiatives”, to provide start-up support for the running costs of new RRIs.
+REQUESTS that the Standing Committee review the Secretariat’s annual report on assessment of the RRIs and take proper actions for the ones not in line with above mentioned criteria.
+Proper actions are to ask for change and if the RRI gets financial support from the Convention make proper decisions on that and future support.
+Finally the Standing Committee may ask the next COP not to endorse failing RRIs as RRIs.

-DECIDES that financial support for Ramsar Regional Initiatives that meet the Operational Guidelines eligible for start-up financial support can be obtained for a period of up to six years in total corresponding to the interval between two meetings of the COP;
+DECIDES that financial support for Ramsar Regional Initiatives that meet the Operational Guidelines eligible for start-up financial support can be obtained for a period of up to six years in total corresponding to the interval between two meetings of the COP.

+;

-DECIDES that the levels of financial support from the Convention core budget to eligible RRIs for the years 2022, 2023 and 2024 will be determined annually by the Standing Committee, based on the information submitted by RRIs to the Secretariat in accordance with paragraph 11(d), and informed by the specific recommendations made by the Subgroup on Finance to the Standing Committee;
+DECIDES that the levels of financial support from the Convention core budget to eligible RRIs will be determined annually by the Standing Committee, based on the information submitted by RRIs to the Secretariat in accordance with paragraph 14(d), and informed by the specific recommendations made by the Subgroup on Finance to the Standing Committee;

+;

+DECIDES that the RRI requesting for core funds by Ramsar Regional Initiatives shall include a rationale about how the RRI supports Contracting Parties in implementing the Convention and its resolutions and guidance, according to the format in the Annex 2 of this resolution, FURTHER DECIDES that the requests must be provided in English or with an English translation (with informal “google translate” translations, screened by the country’s National Focal Point, acceptable), to enable the Subgroup of Finance to make informed decisions in a timely manner, and ALSO DECIDES that the model contract in Annex 4 of this resolution, have to be signed by the RRI when receiving funds from the Convention.

-URGES RRIs that receive financial support from the core budget to consider using part of this support to achieve financial sustainability funding through financial support from other sources, including donors that are willing to support RRIs through specific projects and cooperation programmes particularly during the last years in which they qualify for such support;
+URGES RRIs that receive financial support from the core budget to consider using part of this support to achieve financial sustainability funding through financial support from other sources, including donors that are willing to support RRIs through specific projects and cooperation programs particularly during the last years in which they qualify for such support;

-FURTHER ENCOURAGES Contracting Parties and INVITES other potential donors, bilateral or multilateral, to support RRIs, whether or not they are also receiving funding through the Convention’s core budget; and INVITES Contracting Parties that are geographically related to an RRI to consider giving either financial or in kind support, as appropriate;
+FURTHER ENCOURAGES Contracting Parties to consider giving financial support to RRIs or their specific activities, either as member of an RRI or as a donor country, as appropriate;;

 INVITES, the Convention’s International Organization Partners and other stakeholders to partner with and support RRIs in their undertakings, including in particular through capacity building and fundraising efforts;

-REQUESTS that the RRIs maintain active and regular contact with the Secretariat; and INSTRUCTS the Secretariat to advise RRIs on how to reinforce their capacity and effectiveness, including in relation to the alignment of RRIs with the Convention’s Strategic Plan and CEPA Programme;
+ENCOURAGES RRIs to contact the Secretariat when in need of advice the Secretariat may provide, or in other situations where contact with the Secretariat may be appropriate;;